JibbSmart/JoyShockMapper/README.md

 ### 8. Touchpad

 The touchpad always offers the ```TOUCH``` button binding.
 It will be pressed if there is any touch point active.
 This binding will overlap with other touch buttons and can be useful to disable gyro for example, or bring up the game map.
+There is also a dual stage mode setting for the touchpad touch and click: ```TOUCHPAD_DUAL_STAGE_MODE``` which can be any mode explained in the analog triggers, where CAPTURE is the full press or click and TOUCH is the soft press.
+The default setting is NO_SKIP.

 The most important setting for the touchpad is simply ```TOUCHPAD_MODE``` which will determine the primary functionality of the touchpad.
-Here are th possible values:
+Here are two possible values:
 * **GRID_AND_STICK** - Grid And Stick will create a button grid of equally sized buttons on the touch pad.
 You have to also assign to ```GRID_SIZE``` the number of columns and rows of the grid : the product of the two cannot be greater than 25 or lesser than 1.
 Touch buttons T1-TN will then become available for assignment: they are layed out in order from left to right, from top to bottom.
 There are also two touchsticks available.
 See below.
 * **MOUSE** - Mouse mode turns the touchpad into a familiar laptop touchpad.
 Sensitivity can be adjusted via ```TOUCHPAD_SENS```.
 Using two fingers you can rotate to trigger TLEFT and TRIGHT bindings like a scroll wheel ; you can also pinch to trigger TUP and TDOWN and use the vertical value of ```SCROLL_SENS```.
-More gestures will be added to this mode in a future release such as double touch.
+More gestures will be added to this mode in future releases.
 Taps and double taps are already usable via ```TOUCH```.

 Here's an example of grid usage to add some more buttons that otherwise would not be worth putting on a controller
 ```